There is no doubt about it, illegal dumping sucks.

 - Tarping or covering your loads to ensure you do not receive a fine

 Before allowing someone else to dispose of waste for you, make sure you know it is not being illegal dumped.
-Ask your contractor or junk removal company for disposal slips with your invoice to ensure your waste materials are being properly disposed of.
+Ask your contractor or junk removal company for the tipping fee receipt with your invoice to ensure your waste materials are being properly disposed of responsibly.
 The new Illegal Dumping bylaw means you could be charged if someone else illegally dumps items that belong to you.

-Since the launch of the Illegal Dumping Program last year, 120 illegal dump sites have been reported and dozens of dumpers identified, often resulting in tickets being issued.
+Since the launch of the Illegal Dumping program in 2017, staff have responded to approximately 400 illegal dump sites and dozens of dumpers identified, often resulting in tickets being issued.

 Fines for illegally dumped materials apply to those who own the garbage, not just those who dump it.
 If you ask someone to illegally dump material for you, you are still breaking the law.

-Our new Illegal Dumping Bylaw is helping us to coordinate with other jurisdictions to catch illegal dumpers.
+Our Illegal Dumping Bylaw No, 470, is helping us to coordinate with other jurisdictions to catch illegal dumpers.
 Click below for more information about the bylaw and the fines associated with it.